JoelStansbury/FaceDB/README.md

 # FaceDB
-Find and group faces in a database of images
+Find and group faces in a database of images.

 ## Current State